microsoft/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

      ![cloneandopensolution](images/cloneandopensolution.png)

 2. Rebuild the solution and run the application locally to ensure that the application is working fine.
-The application looks like as shown in below figure.
+The application looks like as shown in the below figure.

    ![apphomepage](images/apphomepage.png)